MertGunduz/WordTown/README.md

 ☉ Operating System: Windows <br>
 ☉ Database: Microsoft Access <br>

-<i>With "WordTown", you can test your own English and learn new words all the time.</i>
+<i>With "WordTown", you can test your own English and learn new Turkish words all the time.</i>

 ## WordTown Start Menu